 Genetic amniocentesis is usually done between 16 and 18 weeks of gestation because before that time, there is generally not enough amniotic fluid.
 Ultrasound scanning is used to estimate the age and position of the fetus, the location of the placenta and where it is attached, and the amount of amniotic fluid in the amniotic sac.
 A long needle is inserted through the abdomen and wall of the uterus into the amniotic sac, avoiding the fetus and placenta.
 A syringe is attached to the needle and about 20 to 30 mL of fluid is removed.

 The amniotic fluid may be analyzed biochemically and chromosome culture done to test for abnormalities of the fetus such as down syndrome and spina bifida.
 Chromosome cultures take up to 4 weeks, so results may not be available until about 20 weeks gestation.
-The sex of the fetus is also determined by the chromosome analysis and the mother should let her doctor know if she wants to know the sex of the baby.
+The gender of the fetus is also determined by the chromosome analysis and the mother should let her doctor know if she wants to know the gender of the baby.

 There’s a slight increase in the number of threatened miscarriage and early rupture of the membranes after the procedure.
 For these reasons, amniocentesis is usually recommended only for women over the age of 35 (who are more likely to have a child with Down’s syndrome) or when there are other compelling medical reasons, such as family history of a chromosomal abnormality.